adamprocter/games_design/Year 1/Semester 2/Project_1_6.md

 ### Assessment evidence

+ - Team Presentation of work from projects 1_3 > 1_6 on Thursday 14th of May to Staff.
-- All supporting work/ sketches/ notes/ photocopies sketchbooks this should be collated and bound.
+ - All supporting work/ sketches/ notes/ photocopies sketchbooks should be collated and bound for hand in after presentation on Thursday 14th of May.

 ### Learning Outcomes
 Please refer to the module description on sussed for full details on this module.